 Amazon wins FAA approval to deliver packages by drone

-Getting an Amazon packaged delivered from the sky is closer to becoming a reality
+Getting an Amazon package delivered from the sky is closer to becoming a reality

-NEW YORK -- Getting an Amazon packaged delivered from the sky is closer to becoming a reality.
+NEW YORK -- Getting an Amazon package delivered from the sky is closer to becoming a reality.

 The Federal Aviation Administration said Monday it had granted Amazon approval to deliver packages by drones.